 Inspect for damage, corrosion or wear.
 Replace the complete assembly if problems are found.
 In general, no adjustment will be needed, as the spring assembly is factory calibrated.
 With the parking brake disengaged check that the compensator spring length is 3 15/16" (10 cm) (Ref.
-Fig. 10 on Page K-9).
+Fig. 9).
 If an adjustment is required, it should be made at the nuts at the spring facing the front of the vehicle.
 Tighten the jam nut firmly after adjusting.